ornao/pp5_vintage/README.md

 - add blog and contact user stories
 - add more products to site, dseign section inluding wireframes needs a start
-- rework categories so don't have to rely on category logic
+- add more filtering to products
 - add code that show product is sold when put in bag/bought
 -